autopkg/jss-recipes/README.md

 ### Product Subfolder

 Each recipe, as well as any product-specific support files, will reside in a subfolder of the main repository.
+The name of the subfolder should be the value used for the product `NAME`.
 Support files like icons, product-specific template files, or scripts, will be referenced as arguments by their filename only, and JSSImporter's search-path methods will locate them correctly should the recipe be overridden.
+Their filenames should all have the product name as a prefix, e.g. `NetHackScriptTemplate.xml`.

 ### Parent recipe